Do you possess a Fire Marshal, Deputy Fire Marshal, or Fire Inspector certification?

-- Possession of a Fire Marshal, Deputy Fire Marshal, or Fire Inspector certification.
+- Possess certification as a Fire Marshal, Deputy Fire Marshal, or Fire Inspector.

 1. Incumbents in this class will be required by the appointing authority to possess and retain appropriate current licenses, permits and/or certifications including certification by the State Fire Marshal as a Fire Marshal, Deputy Fire Marshal or Fire Inspector OR to successfully complete the first program offered after appointment.

-2. Incumbents in this class will be required to complete ninety (90) hours of job related continuing education every three (3) years in accordance with Section 29-298(a) of the Connecticut General Statutes.
+2. Incumbents in this class will be required to complete ninety (90) hours of job related continuing education every three (3) years in accordance with Section 29-291(a) of the Connecticut General Statutes.

 3. Incumbents in this class may be required to travel.